-You may see them scurrying across the ground, but mostly these members of the Carabidae family stay hidden in darkness.
+You may see them scurrying across the ground, but mostly these members of Carabidae stay hidden in darkness.
 There are over 2,500 species of predaceous ground beetles in North America.
 They are mostly nocturnal and tend to hide under leaf litter and in the soil, though some species are attracted to lights at night.

 Predaceous ground beetle description

 Predaceous ground beetles are medium to large (1/3 to 2/3 inches long), shiny black or reddish beetles with long legs.
 Some species have brilliant coloration, and the shape can vary considerably.
 They have long, antenna with 11 segments and no knobs (clubs) at the end.
 The abdomen is large and rectangular, with a narrow thorax.
 While they can fly, they mostly prefer to run, which they do very quickly.
 Predaceous ground beetles look a lot like plant-eating darkling beetles.
 To tell them apart, you need to look closely enough to see if the second segment of the hind leg (trochanter), found between the coxa and femur, is enlarged.
 If it is, you have a predaceous ground beetle.
 Also, the antennae of predaceous ground beetles are attached just below a distinct ridge on the sides of the head.